-- Occupying or using the whole of someone’s available working time: a full-time jobMore example sentences
+- Occupying or using the whole of someone’s available working time, typically 40 hours in a week: a full-time jobMore example sentences

 - Faure may soon be obliged to give up the day job and become a full-time musician if the committee decides against her.